tsparticles/tsparticles/CONTRIBUTING.md

 Before you can start making changes, it's mandatory to run a `lerna bootstrap` for installing all the dependencies.

 After that, you can start coding.
-The source folder is `plugins`.
+The source folders are `components` and `plugins`.

+The `components` folder contains all javascript frameworks components built around tsParticles: Angular, jQuery, Preact, React, Vue.

 The `plugins` folder contains all external presets and shapes.

-Once done editing, you can check if everything builds running `lerna run build.`
+Once done editing, you can check if everything builds running `lerna run build`.

 The difference is the first does not create the docs folder, and it can be unnecessary while coding.